kach0w/Youtube-Playlist-Maker/README.md

 # Usage:

 One properly downloaded, go to Youtube and go to a Youtuber's page.
 Once there press "Add Links" and the links of all the youtube videos on that page will be shown.
-Copy the file into a text document and your playlist is finished.
+You will have to reload the page a few times when trying to create a playlist for another Youtuber.
+Then, copy the file into a text document and your playlist is finished.

 # Plans: